How To Import Iron And Steel Into Canada

-Read our post Enjoy Duty Free Imports With Free Trade Agreements
+Read our post Enjoy Duty Free Imports With FTAs

 SIMA stands for the Special Import Measures Act and it is regulated by CBSA.
 This act governs Anti-dumping (AD) and Countervailing duties (CVD) established as a result of monetary harm after the importation of certain products found to have been sold in Canada at a price below market value or have received subsidization.